uspki/policies/certificate-policy.md

 11. The CA received a lawful and binding order from a government, judicial or regulatory body to revoke the Certificate.

 ### 4.9.2 Who can request revocation
-The Subscriber, RA, or CA can initiate revocation of certificates.
+The Subscriber, RA, or CA can initiate revocation of Subscriber or CA certificates.
 The FPKIPA may also direct any revocation of a CA certificate.

-Subscribers, Relying Parties, Application Software Suppliers, and other third parties may submit Certificate Problem Reports informing the Issuing CA of reasonable cause to revoke the certificate.
+Subscribers, Relying Parties, Application Software Suppliers, and other third parties may submit Certificate Problem Reports informing the CA of reasonable cause to revoke the certificate.

 ### 4.9.3 Procedure for revocation request
 CAs shall provide a process for Subscribers to request revocation of their own Certificates.
 The process shall be described in the CA's CPS.
 The CA shall maintain a continuous 24x7 ability to accept and respond to revocation requests and related inquiries.
 A request from Subscribers to revoke a certificate shall identify the certificate to be revoked, explain the reason for revocation, and allow the request to be authenticated.